Jewelry + Metals: Ceremony + Ritual

 Jewelry + Metals: Fabrication

-Emphasis in the studio will be placed on fabrication techniques, from pattern work to cold connection, soldering on a varied scale and hollow construction.
-Students will also work in a small public space (the showcase) to explore "exhibition" or "installation."
+Emphasis in the studio is placed on fabrication techniques, from pattern work to cold connection, soldering on larger scale and hollow construction.
 Independent work is encouraged.
 Visiting artists, field trips, and slide presentations supplement the class.
-Open to Jewelry and Metals majors and all electives.
-Prerequisite: MET 249 Introduction to Jewelry + Metals.
+Open to sophomore Jewelry + Metals majors and all electives.
+Prerequisites: MET249 Introduction to Jewelry + Metals.

 Jewelry + Metals: Flatware